from __future__ import annotations

 await self._stop_all_processes()

-for task in self._tasks: # First task is the watcher
+for task in pending: # Now cancel what is left

 task.cancel()